Heat-Ledger-Ltd/heat-paperwallet/README.md

 to do is print the page and your are done.

 Want a second or third paper wallet?
 Thats simple too, just reload the page to get a new paper wallet.

+## Why do I have to download the file?

+Good question!
+Since why not simply open the file from the network.

+The reason for this is to increase security, files loaded from your computer are